 However, different areas of Rome have different feel and atmospheres.

-The colosseum area and Trevi, for instance, are walking distance one for the other but fells worlds apart.
+For instance, the Colosseum and Trevi areas are walking distance one from the other but feel worlds apart.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.

 The best area to stay in Rome chart

 |Name of Rome neighborhood||Best area in Rome for||Vibe||Crowds|

 |Pantheon area (city center)||Sightseeing, couples, foodies||Cobbled streets, restaurants, cafes||High|

 |Campo de’ Fiori / Navona (city center)||Sightseeing, couples, foodies, nightlife||Cobbled streets, some of Rome’s most scenic piazzas, elegant and grand architecture mixed with charming smaller alleys||High|

 |Monti (city center/Colossseum)||Sightseeing, couples, foodies||Cobbled streets, hipster feel, churches, many restaurants, proximity to the Colosseum||Medium, depending on exact location|

 |Celio (Colosseum)||Sightseeing, transport, families||Scenic, many restaurants, well located, some pretty streets but also some high traffic ones||High|